TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid.md

 You can make this work with a function component but the approach is a little obscure.
 First you need to wrap your function component definition with [`forwardRef`](https://react.dev/reference/react/forwardRef) so that it can accept a ref from its parent.
 Like the name suggests, this is normally used so that you can forward the ref on to one of your child HTML elements or child components.

 There is a third option.
-Instead of binding the ref to an HTML element or react component, you can [bind it to an arbitrary JavaScript object](https://react.dev/reference/react/forwardRef#exposing-an-imperative-handle-instead-of-a-dom-node) with the [`useImperativeHandle`](https://react.dev/reference/react/useImperativeHandle) hook.
+Instead of binding the ref to an HTML element or react class component, you can [bind it to an arbitrary JavaScript object](https://react.dev/reference/react/forwardRef#exposing-an-imperative-handle-instead-of-a-dom-node) with the [`useImperativeHandle`](https://react.dev/reference/react/useImperativeHandle) hook.
 This is normally used to restrict what the parent component can do with your internal child element or component.
 The object you return is a wrapper that forwards on only the methods you want to expose.

 Nearly there.
 The trick is that you can [add whatever methods you want to this object](https://react.dev/reference/react/useImperativeHandle#exposing-your-own-imperative-methods).
 You don't have to limit yourself to forwarding standard DOM methods.
 We can include `scrollTo` and `scrollToItem` methods as well as providing access to the outer and inner divs.